-Traditional media usually aims to represent a story or report current events, so does not use persuasive advertising techniques.
-However, sometimes news media will change how they report to capture the attention of their audience, which can lead to exaggeration of alcohol and other drug use.
+Traditional media usually aims to tell a story or report current events, so does not use persuasive advertising techniques.
+However, sometimes news media will emphasise particular details of a story to capture the attention of their audience, which can lead to a focus on alcohol and other drug use.
 TV shows and movies can also include paid advertising or product placement.